-It is illegal for a debt collector to threaten to falsely threaten to sue you or garnish your wages.
+It is illegal for a debt collector to falsely threaten to sue you or garnish your wages.
 It is unlikely DFS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 The federal government specifically gives you the right to sue a debt collector for harassment.
 Many consumers like you have filed a lawsuit and made the debt collector pay damages.
 If you have been unjustly harassed by DFS, contact us for a free case evaluation